spamdaemon/zone/README.md

 module.exportValue("language",'de');
 ```
-So, ```zone.get('greeting.phrase')``` will now always yield "Hallo, Welt!" instead of the default "Hello, World!".
+Thus, ```zone.get('greeting.phrase')``` will now always yield "Hallo, Welt!" instead of the default "Hello, World!".

 ## Getting Values and Injections

 ### Module.get(name)

 Lookup a named object in the module.
-If the name is a simple name, then name is first looked up
-in the module itself.
+If the name is a simple name, then name is first looked up in the module itself.
 If the name is not found in the module, then each imported module is checked recursively.
-If no
-imported module defines a value, then the parent of the module is used to lookup the value.
+If no imported module defines a value, then the parent of the module is used to lookup the value.
 If the value is not found, then an error is thrown.

 ```js
 try {